- Oops!Something went wrong.Please try again later.

 I generally consider insider ownership to be a good thing.
 However, on some occasions it makes it more difficult for other shareholders to hold the board accountable for decisions.

-We can see that insiders own shares in United Bankshares Inc. It is a pretty big company, so it is generally a positive to see some potentially meaningful alignment.
-In this case, they own around US$91m worth of shares (at current prices).
-Most would say this shows alignment of interests between shareholders and the board.
-Still, it might be worth checking if those insiders have been selling.
+We can see that insiders own shares in United Bankshares, Inc..
+This is a big company, so it is good to see this level of alignment.
+Insiders own US$95m worth of shares (at current prices).
+It is good to see this level of investment by insiders.
+You can check here to see if those insiders have been buying recently.

 General Public Ownership

-With a 25% ownership, the general public have some degree of sway over UBSI.
+The general public holds a 33% stake in United Bankshares.
 While this size of ownership may not be enough to sway a policy decision in their favour, they can still make a collective impact on company policies.

 NB: Figures in this article are calculated using data from the last twelve months, which refer to the 12-month period ending on the last date of the month the financial statement is dated.
 This may not be consistent with full year annual report figures.